presslabs/pyolite/README.md

 ### Users API

-You an easly manipulate `users` aswell, using allmost the same API.
+You can easily manipulate `users` as well, using almost the same API.

 ```python
 from pyolite import Pyolite